 Many Catholics, including separated and divorced Catholics themselves, are confused or misinformed about the status of divorced persons in the Catholic Church.
-As a result of this confusion or misinformation, many divorced Catholics fail to participate as fully as they can in the spiritual and sacramental life of the Church, and many Catholic communities fail to welcome and embrace divorced Catholics as fully as they should.
+As a result of this confusion or misinformation, many divorced Catholics fail to participate as fully as they could in the spiritual and sacramental life of the Church, and many Catholic communities fail to welcome and embrace divorced Catholics as fully as they should.

 If you are a separated or divorced Catholic, the first thing you should know is that divorced Catholics are not excommunicated from the Church.